President of EURORDIS-Rare Disease Europe

 Avril Daly has been President of EURORDIS-Rare Diseases Europe since November 2022.
 She was elected to the EURORDIS Board of Directors in 2009 and served as Vice-President of EURORDIS from 2012 to 2022.

 She is also CEO of Retina International the global patient-led umbrella group dedicated to the promotion of research into Retinitis Pigmentosa (RP), Usher Syndrome, Macular Degeneration and allied retinal dystrophies.
 Retina International acts as a voice for patients living with retinal disease on policy issues that affect them and fosters cooperation among the medical and scientific communities with a view to expediting the development of and access to treatments.
-It promotes mutual support and encouragement to its members in 50 countries worldwide through the decimation of information, capacity-building projects and educational programmes, meetings and events.
+It promotes mutual support and encouragement to its members in 50 countries worldwide through the dissemination of information, capacity-building projects and educational programmes, meetings and events.

 Avril previously held the role of CEO at the Irish charity Fighting Blindness where she was responsible for raising awareness of retinal degenerative diseases among the general public, health care professionals and policy makers as well as the implementation of the organisation’s strategic development plan.

 She is the chairperson of Rare Diseases Ireland (previously known as the Genetic and Rare Disorders Organisation, GRDO), the Irish National Alliance for Rare Diseases, and in 2011 was appointed by the minister of health to the steering committee working towards the development of the Irish National Plan for Rare Diseases, published in 2014.
 Avril now sits on the oversight committee reviewing the implementation of that plan and on the working group of the Clinical Programme for Rare Diseases at the Irish Health Service Executive (HSE).
 Avril is co-chair of the National Vision Coalition in Ireland.